eternalxlks/eternalxlks/README.md

 - 📫 How to reach me jotarokujo0539@gmail.com
 - 😄 Pronouns: he/him/god/GOAT
 - ⚡ Fun fact: I'm cool (not really a fun fact)
-- 🤯 I have a shop: https://eternalxlks.github.io/EternalShop/
+- 🤯 I have a shop: [The Shop](https://eternalxlks.github.io/EternalShop/)